-The Multiple Mini Interview (MMI) is an increasingly popular screening method used to select candidates for admission to educational programs in the regulated professions, most commonly within the health professions – e.g., medicine, pharmacy, occupational therapy, and others
+The Multiple Mini Interview (MMI) is an increasingly popular screening method used to select candidates for admission to educational programs in the regulated professions, most commonly within the health professions – e.g., medicine, pharmacy, occupational therapy, and others.

 The format requires candidates to participate in a series of short, structured interview stations that are used to assess personal qualities, skills and knowledge.
 Typically there are 8 to 12 stations.
-Depending on the program and school, the questions may or may not relate to health care topic
+Depending on the program and school, the questions may or may not relate to health care topics.

 Candidates are given 2 minutes to read the question or scenario posted outside the station door and mentally prepare a response before entering the interview room.

 Upon entering the station, the candidate will have 6-8 minutes to respond to the question (you will be timed, so you will know how much time you have).

 The candidate will receive a signal (a buzzer may sound) that it is time to move to the next station.
 Some of the scenarios may involve debating a topic, role playing with an actor or working as part of a team to complete a task.

 The following lists some example categories.
 It is not intended to be a comprehensive list.